Hammock camping is one of the best alternatives to tent camping.

-It will take some experimentation to find your preferred hammock camping sleeping position, especially on your first few outings.
+It might take a little experimentation to find your preferred hammock camping sleeping position, especially on your first few outings.

-One common mistake I see very often is trying to make the hammock flat.
-Since you’re used to sleeping in a flat position, it might make sense to try to do this with your hammock.
+One common beginner hammock mistake I see is people trying to make their hammock too flat.
+Since you’re used to sleeping in a flat position on your bed, it might make sense to try to do this with your hammock.

-Most hammock rainflies and tarps, for instance, utilize a ridgeline running through the center that can be attached to the same trees you’re using as your anchor points.
+Most hammock rainflies and tarps utilize a ridgeline running through the center that can be attached to the same trees you’re using as your anchor points.

-Attach the ridgelines high enough to give yourself enough space to stay comfortable inside your hammock, but low enough that the edges of the rainfly offer you total protection from the elements.
+Attach the ridgelines high enough to give yourself plenty of space to stay comfortable inside your hammock, but low enough that the edges of the rainfly offer you total protection from the elements.